theory/justatheory/content/post/postgres/extension-preloading.md

-As an extension author, you don't need configure anything special for this use case, either; there is no `Makefile` variable to install shared libraries in the the `$libdir/plugins` directory.
+As an extension author, you don't need configure anything special for this use case, either; there is no `Makefile` variable to install shared libraries in `$libdir/plugins`.
 As long as no function or operation in your extension *requires* superuser access and doesn't provide SQL objects that map to `$libdir/mylib`, things should work as before.

-Assuming those caveats, it would be handy for DBAs to document this option *in addition to* the [session preloading](#session-preloading) options.
-But in your docs, emphasize that it should be used if and *only if* they want to allow any and all of their users to load your extension library without barriers or intervention.
+Assuming those caveats, it would be handy to document this option *in addition to* the [session preloading](#session-preloading) options.
+But in your docs, emphasize that it should be used if and *only if* DBAs want to allow any and all of their users to load your extension library without barriers or intervention.

 ### Shared Preloading